Buddy Miller: Session work

-He co-produced and performed on Jimmie Dale Gilmore's 2000 album One Endless Night.
+Miller co-produced and performed on Jimmie Dale Gilmore's 2000 album One Endless Night.
 He also played on Lucinda Williams's Car Wheels on a Gravel Road album.

-Miller has worked as an instrumentalist or vocalist on records by Johnny Cash, Levon Helm, Lee Ann Womack, Patty Griffin, Emmylou Harris, Victoria Williams, Shawn Colvin, Bobby Bare, Chris Knight, John Fogerty, the Chieftains, Frank Black, Rodney Crowell, Dixie Chicks, Elvis Costello, Alison Krauss and Robert Plant.
+Miller has worked as an instrumentalist or vocalist on records by Miranda Lambert, Johnny Cash, Levon Helm, Lee Ann Womack, Patty Griffin, Emmylou Harris, Victoria Williams, Shawn Colvin, Bobby Bare, Chris Knight, John Fogerty, the Chieftains, Frank Black, Rodney Crowell, Dixie Chicks, Elvis Costello, Alison Krauss and Robert Plant.
 He has also worked as a recording engineer, mixer or mastering engineer on records by Willie Nelson, Emmylou Harris, Shawn Colvin, Jim Lauderdale, and Patty Griffin.

 Songwriting

 Levon Helm, Patty Griffin, Emmylou Harris, Lee Ann Womack, Dixie Chicks, Hank Williams III, Dierks Bentley, Patty Loveless, Tab Benoit and Brooks & Dunn have recorded songs written by Miller.

 Film and TV

-Miller signed on as a producer for the ABC TV series Nashville in 2012.
-He was the executive music producer for the show in seasons two and three.
+Miller signed on as a producer for the ABC TV series Nashville in 2012; he was the executive music producer for the show in seasons two and three.
 He also was music producer and musical director for Nashville: On The Record Live Specials.

 Along with Don Was, Miller was the musical director for The Life and Songs of Emmylou Harris tribute concert.

 Miller was musical director and bandleader for the Americana Music Association's Honors & Awards shows broadcast on AXS TV and PBS.

-Buddy has covered Tom T. Hall's song, "That's How I Got to Memphis", which Jeff Daniels sang in the final episode of HBO's The Newsroom in 2014.
+Buddy has covered Tom T. Hall's song "That's How I Got to Memphis", which Jeff Daniels sang in the final episode of HBO's The Newsroom in 2014.

-Starz political drama Boss used the Plant-Miller produced "Satan, Your Kingdom Must Come Down" as its theme song.
+The Starz political drama Boss used the Plant–Miller-produced "Satan, Your Kingdom Must Come Down" as its theme song.

 Miller produced the track "Beyond the Blue" featuring Emmylou Harris and Patty Griffin for the 2000 film Where the Heart Is.